 P: 876 1526

-Run by the former managers of the restaurant above the museum, this very attractive place does a great breakfast.
+Run by the former managers of the restaurant above the museum, this lovely place does a great breakfast.
 They have a number of health-conscious choices and lighter items that are great before going diving.
+The chilaquiles negros is amazing.
 There's inexpensive paid parking right behind the restaurant off 2.
-It can get very full with locals waiting for tables.
+It can get very full with professional-class locals waiting for tables.